-The boilers are suitable for use in a sealed central heating system only.
-All combi models are supplied with the necessary components factory fitted.
+The boilers are suitable for use on open vented or sealed central heating systems.
+System models are supplied with the necessary components factory fitted.
 Refer to Section 7.

-All boilers are supplied with the control panel and burner factory fitted
+All boilers are supplied with the control panel and burner factory

-All the models in the current Grant VortexBlue Combi range of boilers are designed to comply with the maximum NOx emissions\ under the Energy-related Products Directive (ErP).
+All the models in the current Grant VortexBlue range of boilers are designed to comply with the maximum NOx emissions under the Energy-related Products Directive (ErP).

-\ From the 26th September 2018, the maximum NOx emissions for all new oil fired boilers (up to and including 400kW for both new build and replacement boiler installations) is 120mg/kWh.
+From the 26th September 2018, the maximum NOx emissions for all new oil fired boilers (up to and including 400kW for both new build and replacement boiler installations) is 120mg/kWh.